bitfireAT/davx5-manual/introduction.rst

 #.
 Select the address books and calendars/task lists you want to have synchronized so that they are shown with checkmark (☑).
 Grant contact, event and task access permissions when asked.
 #.
 You can now access your address books, events and tasks using the respective apps (Contacts, Calendar, S Planner, OpenTasks etc.) on your device.

+When you create a contact/event, select the desired DAVx⁵ account as storage location.
+Local contacts/events will stay on your phone and not be synchronized.
 If you're using DAVx⁵ the first time, you may want to :faq:`transfer your local contacts to the CardDAV server <existing-contacts-are-not-synced>`.

 On some devices (like Xiaomi), :faq:`additional steps are required to allow DAVx⁵ to run automatically <synchronization-is-not-run-as-expected>`.